-The past academic year has been difficult, and the COVID-19 pandemic has challenged us all in different ways.
+The COVID-19 pandemic challenged us all in different ways.
 To make sure we met our students’ needs, we developed a dedicated Student Partnership workstream to get rapid student feedback on the evolving situation and ARU’s response to the pandemic.

-Many of our students faced financial hardship during the pandemic and we are proud to have been able to support them in 2019/20 by:
+Many of our students faced financial hardship during the pandemic and we were proud to have been able to support them in 2019/20 by:

 To avoid anyone being disadvantaged by the rapid changes to teaching and education due to the pandemic and the subsequent lockdowns, we introduced a No Detriment Policy in Trimesters 2 and 3 of 2019/20.
 We continued this support as the pandemic caused uncertainty and ongoing anxieties by implementing a Safety Net Policy for Trimesters 2 and 3 of 2020/21.